x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     SPHINCS-Plus-PublicKey ::= OCTET STRING

-See [SP-Sub] for more information on the contents and format of a SPHINCS+ public key.
+See [NIST-FIPS-205] for more information on the contents and format of a SPHINCS+ public key.

 # Key Usage Bits